 - Be at least 18 years old

-- Be a registered voter in the county for which the applicant is to be commissioned, or a resident alien of the United States
+- Be a registered voter in the county for which you are to be commissioned or a resident alien of the United States

-- Have a residence address in the county where the applicant is commissioned
+- Have a residence address in the county where you are to be commissioned

 - Be able to read and write the English language

-- Not have had a commission revoked during the past 10 years
+- Not have had a commission revoked during the past ten years

-- Prior to submitting an application, each applicant or renewing notary must read the Missouri Notary Public Handbook and complete a computer-based training or other notary training course.
+- Read the Missouri Notary Public Handbook and complete a computer-based training or other notary training course

 Can a non-resident become a notary in Missouri?

-Is an Missouri notary bond required to become a notary in Missouri?
+Is a Missouri notary bond required to become a notary?

-Required.
-A bond in the amount of $10,000 is required for new and renewing applicants.
-Please visit the American Association of Notaries website at www.missourinotary.com
+A Missouri notary bond in the amount of $10,000 is required for new and renewing applicants.
+Click here

-Do I need an Missouri notary errors & omissions insurance?
+Do I need Missouri notary errors and omissions insurance?

-Optional.
-A notary public is liable to any person for damages that result from his or her official misconduct.
-The American Association of Notaries strongly recommends that Missouri notaries public insure themselves against claims of negligence through the purchase of Notary Errors and Omissions insurance.
+Missouri errors and omissions insurance is optional.
+A Missouri notary is liable to any person for damages that result from his or her negligence or official misconduct.
+The American Association of Notaries strongly recommends that Missouri notaries public insure themselves against claims of unintentional negligence through the purchase of notary errors and omissions insurance.
 To purchase this insurance policy, please visit our website at www.missourinotary.com

 How much does it cost to become a notary in Missouri?

-How long is the term of a notary public commission in Missouri?
+How long is the term of a Missouri notary commission?